tienduy-nguyen/try-docker/installation_docker-compose.md

   $ docker-compose version
   ```

-### 2. Install the lastest docker-compose version from the official git repository
+### 2. Install the latest docker-compose version from the official git repository

 - At the time of this writing, the most current stable version is `1.26.0`.